-Regarding education, Dr. Saenz is certified in Participant Centered Learning by Harvard Business School.
-She received Cum Laude and the Outstanding Doctoral Thesis Award for her PhD in Manufacturing and Design Engineering from the University of Zaragoza, where she previously obtained her M.Sc. in Industrial Engineering, while she also studied Mathematic Sciences for several years.
+Dr. Saenz teaches various courses at Master, PhD and Executive Education level on Digital Transformation, Supply Chain Management, Collaboration, Risks, Resilience and Project Management.
+Regarding her education, Dr. Saenz is certified in Participant Centered Learning by Harvard Business School.
+She received Cum Laude and the Outstanding Doctoral Award for her PhD in Manufacturing and Design Engineering from the University of Zaragoza, where she previously obtained her M.Sc. in Industrial Engineering, while she also studied Mathematics Sciences for several years.
 In 2003, she received her tenure as Associate Professor in the School of Engineering at the University of Zaragoza.
-In 2004, she joined the research institute MIT Zaragoza Logistics Center from its very conception as Professor, where she also held the position of the Executive Director and Director of the Spanish National Center of Excellence in Logistics.
-Dr. Saenz has also led various international research projects for the European Commission, as well as for companies on Supply Chain Management innovation, such as P&G, Carrefour, Clariant, DHL, Leroy Merlin and Caterpillar, among others.
-She is co-author of more than 80 publications on these subjects, including books and articles in leading international Journals.
-Her knowledge transfer work has received 14 awards and her research was cited in the media including MIT Sloan Management Review, Forbes, Financial Times Press, America Economia, Supply Chain Management Review and MIT Supply Chain Frontiers.
-She also regularly interacts with business leaders for large audiences as guest keynote speaker in more than 15 countries.
+In 2004, she joined the newly-formed research institute MIT Zaragoza Logistics Center as Professor, and she has also served the Center as its Executive Director.
+She was also the Director of the Spanish Center of Excellence in Logistics.
+Dr. Saenz has also led various international research projects for the European Commission, as well as for companies on Supply Chain Management innovation, such as Coca-Cola Femsa, P&G, Carrefour, Clariant, Dell, DHL, Leroy Merlin or Caterpillar.
+She is co-author of more than 100 publications, including books and articles in leading international Journals.
+Her knowledge transfer work has received 15 awards and her research was cited in the media including MIT Sloan Management Review, Forbes, Financial Times Press or Supply Chain Management Review.
+She also regularly interacts with business leaders in more than 15 countries.

 - Knoppen, D. and Sáenz M.J., Interorganizational teams in low versus high dependence contexts.
 International Journal of Production Economics, 2017, 191, Sept, 15-25.

-- Chen, W., Kucukyazici, B, Verter, V. and Saenz, M.J.
-Supply Chain Design for Unlocking the Value of Remanufacturing Under Uncertainty.
+- Chen, W., Kucukyazici, B, Verter, V. and Saenz, M.J., Supply Chain Design for Unlocking the Value of Remanufacturing Under Uncertainty.
 European Journal of Operational Research, 2015, 247, 804-819.

 - Sáenz, M.J. and Koufteros, X. (Guest editors).
 Special Issue on Literature Reviews in Supply Chain Management and Logistics.
 International Journal of Physical Distribution & Logistics Management, 2015, 45 (1-2), 2-11.

 - Sáenz, M.J. and Revilla E., Creating More Resilient Supply Chains.
-MIT Sloan Management Review, Summer issue, 2014, 22-24.
+MIT Sloan Management Review, Summer issue, 2014, 22-24

-- Sáenz, M.J., Revilla, E. and Knoppen, D..
-Absorptive capacity in buyer-supplier relationships: empirical evidence of its mediating role.
+- Sáenz, M.J., Revilla, E. and Knoppen, D., Absorptive capacity in buyer-supplier relationships: empirical evidence of its mediating role.
 Journal of Supply Chain Management, 2014, 50(2), 18-40.